josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🦐_Krill_Wars/🎖️_recruiting_the_undersea_frontier.md

 *Further media:*

-- [📹: Ministry of Defence: "Does he?
+- [📹: Ministry of Defence, Singapore: "Does he?
 We do."](https://vm.tiktok.com/ZNR7jQ9m4/) – *I mean... yes; one way to promote STEM*

 ---